 Preparing in a small living space requires a little creativity and organization.
-Look for space that is underutilized and maximize it which may require decluttering and repurposing space.
+Look for space that is underutilized and maximize it.
+This may require decluttering and repurposing space.
 Consider emptying a drawer or cabinet of items that you rarely use and put them away in a bin that can slide under a bed or sofa.
-Instead of tucking a kit away, create a kit that is part of your regular household routine and fill with items you use on a consistent basis such as batteries, first aid kit and flashlight.
+Instead of tucking a kit away, create a kit that is part of your regular household routine and fill it with items you use on a consistent basis such as batteries, a first aid kit and flashlights.
 There is great benefit to frequent access of your kit as this ensures familiarity and constant cycling of items.
 Use traditional furniture in non-traditional ways such as a hope chest or large ottoman doubling as your kit.

 Mobile Phone Emergency Contact

 Even if locked, most mobile phones allow access to an emergency contact if it has been programmed.
 Ensure you take advantage of this feature.
 It can be of great benefit to first responders should they need to contact a loved one on your behalf.
 Another option is to add the contact name ICE (In Case of Emergency) in your mobile contact directory.
 This may even help you reunite with a lost phone.
 Make sure you have a spare charging cord in your kit.

 Conduct a home hazard hunt and look for ways to make your home safer.
 Put heavy objects on low shelves, lock casters and secure tall furniture to wall studs.
 Know the location of utility shut offs in your home and learn how and when to turn them off.
 Use putty to secure small, fragile items to shelving and use eyebolts to hang pictures.
 Identify places to drop, cover and hold on and keep beds clear of potential falling items.
 Store cleaning supplies and other household chemicals in an appropriate place if they were to topple or spill.